Are you still not convinced to make an effort to live more sustainably?

 The “urban heat island effect” is a phenomenon observed in cities where air temperatures are higher than in the surrounding suburban or rural areas.
 Why?
 So many roads, buildings, and people are concentrated in a small area.
 This affects air quality and can pose risks to public health.

-Some cities, like my current base Bologna in Italy, have taken an initiative to stimulate locals and visitors to use sustainable transportation.
+Some cities, like my current base Bologna in Italy, have taken the initiative to stimulate locals and visitors to use sustainable transportation.
 All you need to do is download an app and log your trips for the day.
 Each trip earns you sustainability points that you can turn into a delicious gelato or cinema tickets.

 6. If you choose to bike or walk, you’ll also add in more physical activity in your day, ultimately taking care of your own health.
 Public transport, on the other hand, can “save” you a lot of commuting time that you can put towards reading a book or learning a new language while you’re riding.
+Not sure what to read next?
+Here are 12 books on sustainability you might find interesting.

 Know where your clothes come from